dylanflesch/archipelago/docs/UpgradeFrom1dot4.md

 ### Step 2.
 Update PHP from 8.1 to 8.3

 This is a recommended upgrade.
-The code is 8.1 (still) compatible but Drush (13) requires PHP 8.2.
-Since 1.5.0 Ships with a clean-of-security-issues PHP container (with FFMPEG also!) that is LITERALLY (professional term) crazy-cakes-fast, we would encourage to do the following before finishing the `composer` updates.
+The 8.1 code is (still) compatible but Drush (13) requires PHP 8.2.
+Since 1.5.0 Ships with a clean-of-security-issues PHP container (with FFMPEG also!) that is LITERALLY (professional term) crazy-cakes-fast, we would strongly encourage you to do the following before finishing the `composer` updates.

 From inside your `archipelago-deployment-live` folder, nano/pico/vim/vi your docker-compose.yml file. e.g.